nuxt-modules/sanity/docs/content/en/helpers/groq.md

 position: 12
 ---

-This module exports a `groq` helper function to assist with GROQ syntax highlighting (a duplicate of [this package](https://github.com/sanity-io/sanity/tree/next/packages/groq)).
+This module exports a `groq` helper function to assist with GROQ syntax highlighting and [eslint rules](https://github.com/asbjornh/eslint-plugin-groq).
 Make sure to install [the VSCode extension](https://github.com/sanity-io/vscode-sanity) - and enjoy!

 ## Example